WSTR (FM): Rhythmic AC era (2020–2025)

 On September 17, 2020, the station began teasing a "big announcement" to come at 3 pm; the use of the word "big" seemed to allude to previous reports the station was soon to flip to adult hits as "Big 94" (matching a similar recent format change on cross-country sister station WBGB in Boston).
 At that time, after playing "Closing Time" by Semisonic, WSTR instead relaunched with a rhythmic adult contemporary format, maintaining the Star branding while promoting the new focus as "The NEW Star 94" under the slogan "The Rhythm of ATL", with the first song being "Wanna Be Startin' Somethin'" by Michael Jackson.

-It was announced via Instagram on September 4th, 2025, that Atlanta’s beloved Kevin and Taylor morning show will be moving to Star 94.
-The announcement comes 9 months after the shutdown of 104.7 The Fish.
+It was announced via Instagram on September 4, 2025, that Atlanta's beloved Kevin and Taylor morning show would be moving to WSTR.
+The announcement came 8 months after the shutdown of 104.7 the Fish.

-Notable alumni

-Several influential air personalities have worked at the station, including Ryan Seacrest.
-Seacrest interned on the night show with Tom Sullivan, who also helped train him; Sullivan gave Ryan his first "on air" shift, and eventually he began working weekends, Ryan did this while still attending Dunwoody High School.
+On November 26, 2025, WSTR flipped to an all-Christmas music format.
+While they did weekends of all-Christmas music in 2024, the station had never before flipped to Holiday tunes full time.
+The station is the only full power station in Atlanta to flip to Christmas music.
+Prior to 2025, WFSH-FM (now WAIA) flipped to Christmas music every year.
+However, in 2024 they were bought by K-Love Inc. and now broadcast the Air1 radio network.

+Variety Hits, switch to AC, then to Hot AC (2026–present)

+Following the station's first full-time flip to Christmas music, Star 94 ownership segued its music mix to a Hot AC-leaning Variety Hits format, using a higher share of current-based pop music and 90s- and 2000s-era adult contemporary tracks, while scaling back its so-called "Feel Good Throwbacks" (rhythmic hits from the 90s and 2000s) to just a few tracks per hour.

+Accompanying the switch, WSTR began using a new tagline: "Atlanta's Upbeat Variety."
+The format, unique to both the Atlanta market and radio nationally, has been cast as an updated, female-oriented variety hits format, with added core artists like Kelly Clarkson, Bruno Mars, Charlie Puth, Michael Jackson and Prince.

+On July 10, 2026, WSTR shifted to a bright adult contemporary format, dropping most of its rhythmic titles in favor of a more balanced, mainstream pop direction to better complete with WSB-FM (B98.5).
+On September 8, 2026, over the preceding Labor Day weekend, WSTR further shifted its format, this time to hot adult contemporary.

 HD Radio

 The HD2 digital subchannel formerly aired a classic hits format under the brand "Star 94.1 HD2".

 The HD3 channel formerly aired Audacy's LGBTQ+ talk/dance format "Channel Q".
-It has since moved to HD2 with the HD3 channel being turned off.
+It has since moved to the station's channel with the HD3 channel shut down.